nishamghimire5/airflow-file-compression/README.md

 ### To test local file processing:

-1. Make sure `file_sensor_dag` is enabled
+1. Make sure `file_sensor_dag` and `file_workflow_dag` are enabled
 2. Copy a test file to your shared folder: `/opt/airflow/shared_folder/`
 3. The sensor will detect it within 30 seconds and trigger processing

 ### To test MinIO processing:

-1. Make sure `minio_frequent_checker_dag` is enabled
+1. Make sure `unified_minio_processing_dag` is enabled
 2. Upload a file to the `source-files` bucket through the MinIO console (http://localhost:9001)
-3. The checker will detect it within 10 seconds and trigger processing
+3. The DAG will detect it within a minute and process it

-## How the Event-Driven System Works
+## How the System Works

+### Local File Processing:

-1. The `minio_frequent_checker_dag` runs every 10 seconds to check for new files in the MinIO "source-files" bucket
+1. The `file_sensor_dag` runs every 30 seconds to check for new files in the shared folder

-2. When new files are detected, it triggers the main processing DAG (`minio_event_workflow_dag`)
+2. When new files are detected, it triggers the main processing DAG (`file_workflow_dag`)

-3. The processing DAG:
+3. The processing DAG compresses files and sends notifications

+### MinIO Processing:

+1. The `unified_minio_processing_dag` runs every minute
+2. It checks for files in the "source-files" bucket that haven't been processed yet
+3. For each new file, it:
    - Downloads the file from MinIO
    - Compresses it
    - Uploads the compressed version to the "compressed-files" bucket
    - Copies the original file to the "processed-files" bucket
    - Sends an email notification with file details

-4. This architecture provides near real-time processing with minimal resource overhead

 ## Advanced: True Event-Driven Setup